 Step 5: Get Admission To Residency Programs In Internal Medicine And Cardiology

-Cardiology is the specialization, the aspiring Cardiologists who hold an MD or DO degree are required to complete their 3 years of residency programs in internal medicine.
+Cardiology is the specialization, aspiring Cardiologists who hold an MD or DO degree are required to complete their 3 years of residency programs in internal medicine.
 These courses allow the students to study and gain hands-on experience in their fields under the supervision of a licensed Cardiologist.

 Subsequently, the students can go for a 3-4 years fellowship program in Cardiology which further divides into various sub-specialities like cardiovascular diseases, heart failure and interventional Cardiology.
 In fellowship programs, the students will be gaining clinical skills and completing rotations in Cardiology, along with conducting clinical research studies.